ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 ### 0.0.3

-- GRC extension is now working on Ubuntu and macOS, it was not working previously.
+User Experience:

 - GRC installation is now done through a Visual Studio Code terminal (more feedback).

 - Added status bar item that shows if the user is authenticated or not.

 - Added customizable configurations to the extension.

+Technical Changes:

+- GRC extension is now working on Ubuntu and macOS, it was not working previously.

+### 0.0.4

+Commands added:

+- Edit GRC Template
+- Delete GRC Template
+- Merge GRC Templates

+User Experience:

+- Added titles instead of placeholders when user input is needed.